-Matt Healy: Malaysia LGBT community angry over 'white saviour stunt'
+Matty Healy: Malaysia LGBT community angry at 1975 'white saviour stunt'

 LGBT community fears reprisals

-He pointed out how Healy's thoughtless display was already being exploited by authorities.
-Conservative groups have described the incident as a violation of the country's "family values".
+"I understand and commend him for wanting to express his opinions about the regressive laws against LGBTQ+ folks in Malaysia and other parts of the world," he said.
+"But I think he could've chosen a more conducive platform to do it."

-This has opened up "a dangerous line" of political argument, that could reinforce LGBT repression, says Mr Rezki.
+Malaysian activist Dhia Rezki also felt Healy's protest message was genuine but feared his high profile stunt could reinforce LGBT repression.

-Healy's stunt is now the high-profile example that conservative groups can point to as evidence of LGBT and arts communities in Malaysia "taking things too far, crossing the line", he said.
+Conservative groups have described the incident as a violation of "family values" and could point to it as evidence of the LGBT community "taking things too far, crossing the line", he said.

 "They'll use it to target anything done by LGBT people, be it holding hands, kissing or even posting about relationships online."

-In politics, the country has seen a noticeable shift to more conservative parties advocating harsher laws.
+Malaysia has seen a noticeable shift to more conservative parties advocating harsher laws.
 There is outright state hostility.

 Former Prime Minister Muhyiddin Yassin, in office 2020-2021, described LGBT people as a threat to Islam, backed by "foreign influences".
 He said they had a "disorder" that requires counselling.

-Malaysia is ranked the second-worst place for transgender people in the world, and one study by local advocates Pelangi Campaign, found nearly half of those who identify as LGBT have faced harassment and threats.
+Malaysia is ranked the second-worst place for transgender people in the world, and one study by local advocates Pelangi Campaign found nearly half of those who identify as LGBT have faced harassment and threats.

-And while there are more open-minded views in cities like Kuala Lumpur, the experience of many other queer people around the country has not improved.
+And while there are more open-minded views in cities like Kuala Lumpur, it's different in other parts of the country.

 "We're still seeing people fired due to their sexual orientation, young people are outed, bullied or evicted," said Mr Rezki.